 Timber in playground equipment

 This Wood Information Sheet (WIS) discusses some of the more important factors to consider when purchasing or designing playground equipment components of timber or composite construction and wood-based sheet materials.
 The variety of equipment is such that a complete guide to specification of timber for components is unrealistic and anyway would inhibit innovation.
-Maintenance, both routine and remedial, is important with hard-used equipment exposed to the weather.
+Maintenance, both routine and remedial, is important with frequent and sometimes demanding use of playground equipment exposed to the weather.
 Guidance specific to the timber and associated components of playground equipment is included.

 - Details and specification